BCICRR

 and Their Foster Sons

 Nasser, age 15 from Cameroon, was the first to arrive and quickly became part of the family.
 Industrious and motivated, he dove into school and got a job as a dietary aide at a nearby facility for seniors.
-Now enrolled in Drexel University, he looks forward to the co-op program in which students work part of the academic year in job placements in their field of interest.
-Naser comments “I am grateful to have the Myles be part of my family.
+He is now enrolled at Drexel University where he majors in Global Studies.
+Nasser just completed a successful study abroad program at the Brussels School of Governance.
+Nasser is due to graduate in 2026, after which time he will be seeking a job in international relations.
+Nasser comments “I am grateful to have the Myles be part of my family.
 I don’t know where I would be without them.”

-Alisa Myles goes on, “Bethany still needs foster families.
+Alisa speaks to the value of her work with Unaccompanied Refugee Minors and the opportunity for all of us to engage: “Bethany Christian Services still needs foster families.
 I urge other families to consider the rewards.
 To see the world through a different lens is a gift that makes me a better person.
 All it requires is an open mind and an open heart.
 We didn’t know what to expect.
-It turns out to be one of the most rewarding things I have ever done.”
+It turns out to be one of the most rewarding things I have ever done.
+It doesn’t come without its challenges, but the rewards outweigh them.”